 According to legend, Inachos settled in the kingdom of Argos many generations before the flood of Deucalion.
 During the flood of Deucalion, Inachos saved the surviving people by leading them from the mountains to the fields.
 He then collected the water in a riverbed and created the river Inachos, which was named after him.
 When the area was fertile and habitable, he brought the people back to the plains.

-Soon, Inachos built the city of Argos (around 1986 B.C) and declared goddess Hera as the city's patron goddess.
+Soon Inachos built the city of Argos (c.
+1986 BC) and declared the goddess Hera the patron goddess of the city.

-This caused the anger of Poseidon, the god of the Seas.
-To take revenge, he flooded the region with water and ran the springs dry.
-Soon, there was no water in the land of Argos.
+This aroused the wrath of Poseidon, god of the seas.
+In revenge, he flooded the region with water and caused the springs to dry up.
+Soon there was no more water in the land of Argos.